Hiroaki-K4/unet-pytorch/README.md

 <br></br>

 # U-Net architecture
+U-Net architecture is used in many machine learning tasks like segmentation and diffusion models.
 U-Net is built on the architecture shown below.
 The height and width of the image are reduced, and when the number of channels reaches $1024$, the height and width of the image are increased little by little in the opposite direction.
 This structure is called U-Net architecture because it resembles the shape of **U**.

 <img src="resources/reference/unet_architecture.png" width='600'>